 Most people are well-versed with the idea of type 2 diabetes, as 95% of diabetics in Canada are type 2 – which is often (but not always) related to poor diet, increased body weight, and decreased physical activity – leading to the body’s insulin resistance.
 Type 2 diabetics are still producing their own insulin in large quantities, but their cells just can’t properly use the insulin that is there.

-Type 1 diabetes is an autoimmune disorder wherein the body’s immune system mistakenly attacked the cells in the pancreas that produce insulin.
+Type 1 diabetes is an autoimmune disease wherein the body’s immune system mistakenly attacked the cells in the pancreas that produce insulin.
 As a result, the body stops making all insulin.

 Without insulin, a body cannot use any of the glucose it eats, leaving the glucose in the bloodstream to rise to dangerously high levels.
 The body is not meant to have so much glucose running freely in the blood so a type 1 diabetic must inject insulin in order to use and store the glucose.

 Type 1 diabetes has no known cause.
 It is not the patient’s fault for having a poor diet or being overweight.
-Some type 1 diabetics are pro athletes, in peak form, and must still inject insulin.
+Some type 1 diabetics are pro athletes, in peak form and perfect diet, and must still inject insulin.

 There is no cure.